rosmanov/vimcfg/README.md

 ## Description

-This my Vim configuration originally inspired by the *spf13* Vim distribution.
-The configuration is mainly targeted to programming in PHP, JavaScript, C, C++, Perl, Ruby, Python.
+My Vim configuration.

 ## Installation

 Enter the project's directory and run:

-	make install
+./install

-The command triggers creating a backup of existing `~/.vimrc` and `~/.vim/vimrc` files and pull in the new configuration.
+This should backup your existing `~/.vimrc` and/or `~/.vim/vimrc` files and pull in the new configuration.

 ## Upgrade

-Use [vim-plug](https://github.com/junegunn/vim-plug) commands to keep the plugins up to date.
+Use vim-plug to keep plugins up to date.